A new user interface, capable of providing a state-of-the-art user experience on Mobile, Desktop and Web is currently under development.

 The RDBMS user in the Software Factory must match the user ID as defined in IAM.

 - Download the latest Indicium Universal version, Universal version and run all upgrades and hotfixes on the SF and IAM.

-- Use fully qualified server names, like
+- Use fully qualified domain names, like

 - Test access to Indicium by accessing the URL directly with the used credentials.